Blog/Testimonials·8 min read

 8. Buffer

-• A simple case study card layout that keeps the focus on customer stories and results.
+• Simple case study card layout that keeps focus on customer stories and results.

 • Stories explaining how customers manage and grow social media accounts.

-• Links to full case studies with results and strategies.
+• Links to full case studies with detailed results and strategies.

 9. Zapier

-Zapier is a no-code automation platform that connects hundreds of applications and automates tedious processes for companies without requiring any code.
+Zapier is a no-code automation platform that connects hundreds of applications and automates workflows without requiring code.
+Businesses use it to connect Slack, Gmail, CRMs, and other tools.

-This customer testimonial page highlights success stories that show how companies use Zapier to automate workflows and improve business operations.
+The testimonial page highlights success stories showing how companies use Zapier to automate workflows.
 Many testimonials directly mention automation benefits and productivity improvements.

-• A clean card-based design with category filters that organize testimonials by department.
+• Clean card-based design with category filters that organize testimonials by department

 10. Figma

-Figma is a cloud-based design platform for developing user interfaces and experiences for websites and mobile applications.
+Figma is a cloud-based design platform for developing user interfaces for websites and mobile applications.

 Figma testimonial page example

-• A minimal grid layout with clear filtering options that lets users browse stories by industry and use case.
+• Minimal grid layout with clear filtering options that let users browse stories by industry and use case.

 • Customer story cards featuring companies like Stepstone, Civica, and Findable.